drogbut/FlutterBasicWidgets/README.md

 - In your terminal, run flutter create .
 This will create the android and iOS projects for you.
 - Run in your emulator or device.

-# 1. App Background
+# A. App Background

-## Stack - How to overlay children relatively on an image ?
+## 1. Stack - How to overlay children relatively on an image ?
 If you want to overlay children relatively to a parent, use the Stack widget.
 In this example, Stack is used to order the appBar and the body relatively to a parent image in background.
 <table style="width:800px">
     <tr>